Covid 19 coronavirus: No roadblocks, no cops, as man escapes from Auckland

 A man who escaped from Auckland today was surprised to find no roadblocks preventing him.

-Rhodri Williams, 25, drove south over the Bombay Hills at about 1pm, planning to sit out Auckland's level 3 lockdown at his parents' place in New Plymouth.
+The 25-year-old drove south over the Bombay Hills at about 1pm, planning to sit out Auckland's level 3 lockdown at his parents' place in the central North Island.

 "I was surprised that there were no roadblocks and I didn't even see any cops on the road," he said.